-\textbf{Activation recomputation.} Activations are intermediate outputs of FP and consumed by BP for gradients calculation.
-Activation recomputation~\cite{activationcheckpoint, dtr, Checkmate} techniques evict these values and recompute them when required.
-Although it costs about $1/3$ more arithmetic overheads, this method could save significant memory footprint and make it possible to train models with larger data microbatches and preserve more model parameters on each device.
-Activation recomputation is widely adopted~\cite{varuna,ftpipe,autosurvey}, especially in PMP approaches, where workers might manage a large number of activations simultaneously.
-Merak employs and fine-tunes it to pursue higher memory efficiency.
+\textbf{Activation recomputation.} Activations are intermediate outputs of FP and are consumed by BP for the gradient calculation.
+Activation recomputation~\cite{activationcheckpoint, dtr, Checkmate} techniques evict these values, and recompute them when required.
+Although this approach costs about $1/3$ more arithmetic overheads, it may conserve significant memory footprints and enable training with larger data microbatches, while preserving more model parameters on each device.
+Activation recomputation has been widely adopted~\cite{varuna,ftpipe,autosurvey}, particularly in PMP approaches, where workers may manage a large number of activations simultaneously.
+Merak employs and fine-tunes this method to improve memory efficiency.